datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 select at most limit-many in any included overlap set, making sure that if an sstable is included in this compaction, all older ones are also included to maintain time order.

+## Non-overlapping sstables trigger

+In some scenarios it is possible for (small) non-overlapping sstables to accumulate in numbers that can cause problems due to the sheer number of sstables present.
+For example, in tables with regularly scheduled snapshots, which also use time-based partitioning, that regular snapshot will often flush single-partition sstables.
+When the partition time window passes, the normal overlap processing will no longer find newly flushed data that overlaps with older sstables and will thus leave those sstables alone.
+Eventually we can end up with thousands of sstables on a lower level that are never compacted.

+This can be a problem, especially in combination with SAI indexing, which prefers a lower number of sstables overall.
+To address it, the strategy offers a threshold for the number of sstables that can be present on any of the shards that the sharding strategy assigns for a given level.
+The threshold is specified as a multiple of a level's fan factor: if there are no normal compactions to perform on a level, and we can find a shard that has more sstables than the threshold, we perform the equivalent of a major compaction for the smallest set of shards that contains it.
+The result is split on each output shard boundary and results in a single sstable for each of the output shards.
+This should create sstables that span many partitions and that will thus progress nicely through the normal processing in the next levels of the hierarchy.

 ## Prioritization of compactions

 Compaction strategies aim to minimize the read amplification of queries, which is defined by the number of sstables